ICT-Infer/timelog/README.md

 ## Known issues

-* When a timepoint is deleted from the timepoint-stack (tps), the record is not removed, so the file doesn't shrink.
-  This by itself wouldn't be too bad if it wasn't for the next point.
-* When a timepoint is added to the tps, and the tps already has empty records so we are overwriting empty records to combat the above problem, the tps *keeps* growing, receiving an additional empty record at the end.
 * The tests only check the return values of functions.
   They need to be rewritten so that they instead test the actual outcome.
 * Some operating systems, when faced with an invalid `$TZ`, will